trejkev/High-Performance-Computing-I-2023/Project_Fourier_Transform/README.md

 5. SIGNAL_DESC: Defines which signal will be sampled, the list of signals available can be found in src/signal_generator.c.
 6. FOURIERTYPE: Defines if FFT or DFT will be executed, it is case sensitive and shall be sent lowercase.

-Note: The code will use both, distributed and shared memory concurrency to reduce as much as possible the execution time.
+Note: The code will use both, distributed and shared memory concurrency, to reduce as much as possible the execution time.